mhkeller/puppeteer-screenshot-cli/README.md

   -u, --url string        URL to navigate page to.
 The url should include scheme, e.g. https://.

   -o, --output string     The file path to save the image to.
 If path is a relative path, then it is
                           resolved relative to current working directory.
+If using `--list`, put `%s` in your filename and it will be replaced with the index.
+If not provided, the `_${index}` will be added to the end of the filename.
 If no path is provided, the image won't be saved to the disk.

   -s, --selector string   A CSS selector of an element to wait for.
                           Default: body